 A different soreness happens when you try a new exercise or a new movement.
 It usually occurs hours or even a day or two later.
 Called delayed onset muscle soreness or DOMS, this can involve actual damage to muscles.
 To avoid this type of pain, experts recommend that when you try an unfamiliar sport or activity, you cut the duration by one-third.
 DOMS can also happen when you perform a familiar activity but you go extra hard.

-Experts once thought that DOMS was due to lactic acid buildup in muscles, but now recognize that's not actually true.
+Experts once thought that DOMS was due to lactic acid buildup in muscles, but they now recognize that's not actually true.
 While the body forms lactic acid when it calls on stored energy, that excess lactic acid disappears rapidly when the period of exertion ends.
 It doesn't cause soreness that can persist days later.

-Why Active Recovery Workouts Help Muscle Soreness
+Why Active Recovery Workouts Help Ease Muscle Soreness

 When you have any type of muscle pain after exercising, you have two options: passive recovery or active recovery.
 Passive recovery is resting the body.
 This type of recovery is good for strains and other injuries.
 For other post-exercise aches and pains, though, experts recommend active recovery, which can be almost any type of light exercise.